syncfusion-content/blazor-docs/blazor/listview/how-to/dynamic-templates-in-listview-based-on-device.md

+---
+layout: post
+title: How to Dynamic Templates In Listview Based On Device in Blazor Listview Component | Syncfusion
+description: Checkout and learn about Dynamic Templates In Listview Based On Device in Blazor Listview component of Syncfusion, and more details.
+platform: Blazor
+control: Listview
+documentation: ug
+---

 # How to use dynamic templates in listview based on device

 The Syncfusion Essential Blazor controls are desktop and mobile-friendly.
 So, you can use Syncfusion controls in